carsonfarmer/blog/content/blog/essential-python-geo-libraries.md

 Slug: essential-python-geo-libraries

-Just so I don't forget, here is a list of really awesome Python libraries that I'm using these days to do lots of fun things with spatial data:
+Just so I don't forget, here is a list of really awesome Python libraries that I'm using these days to do lots of fun things with spatial data [UPDATE: I've added a few more]:

 * [pandas][] - For data handling and munging
 * [shapely][] - For geometry handling